-Using tech and treatment to prevent sexual offending – PreventIT and Preventell
+Using tech and treatment to prevent child sexual offending – PreventIT and Preventell

-Christoffer Rahm, Principal Investigator Priotab, Researcher Karolinska Instituter, Chief Psychiatrist Psychiatric Clinic South Stockholm and Katarina Görts Öberg, PhD, Psychologist and Head of ANOVA
+Christoffer Rahm, Principal Investigator Priotab, Researcher Karolinska Institutet, Chief Psychiatrist Psychiatric Clinic South Stockholm and Katarina Görts Öberg, PhD, Psychologist and Head of ANOVA

 John F. Clark, President and CEO of the National Center for Missing & Exploited Children (NCMEC)

-Live-streaming and emerging technologies in child sexual abuse crime – Soft launch of the NetClean Report 2019
+New study reveals how companies protect themselves against child sexual abuse material – Soft launch of the NetClean Report 2019

 Anna Borgström CEO, NetClean

 The NetClean Report is a yearly report on child sexual abuse crime.
 The data is gathered across the world from police officers who specialise in child sexual abuse crimes.
 It adds to the growing knowledge bank worldwide about child sexual abuse, and it brings a unique insight into what law enforcement and employers do to stop this crime.